A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Preliminaries and Notations

+For the decoder, cross-attention is calculated between the last generated token and the source tokens.
+The weights calculations are similar to \Cref{eqn:softmax} and \Cref{eqn:attn_score} except that the $\mQ$ matrix takes in the representation of the last generated token (after decoder self-attention), and the $\mK$ matrix takes in the representations of the source tokens from the last encoder layer.

-Moreover, since the encoder-decoder transformer architecture only accepts a single input sequence, we follow the common approach to feed multiple source inputs into these models by concatenating one document after another.
-With $N$ documents, the input sequence can be represented as $X=\{X_0, X_1, X_2, ...\}$, where $X_n = \{x_{n,0}$, $x_{n,1}$, $x_{n,2}$, ...$\}$ are the tokens in the $n^{th}$ document.
+Lastly, for multi-document encoding, we follow the common approach \cite{xiao2022primera, shen2022mred, fabbri2019multi} to feed multiple inputs into the model by concatenating one document after another.
+With $N$ documents, the input sequence can be represented as $X=\{D_0, D_1, ..., D_N\}$, where $D_n = \{x_{n,0}$, $x_{n,1}$, ...$\}$ are the input tokens from the $n^{th}$ document.